TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/ImplementingCsh/Index.rst

 The main method that renders a help button is :code:`\TYPO3\CMS\Backend\Utility\BackendUtility::cshItem()`.
-This renders the question mark icon and the necessary markup for the JavaScript that takes care of the tool tip display.
+This renders the question mark icon and the necessary markup for the `JavaScript`:pn: that takes care of the tool tip display.
 To make the markup into a button some wrapping must be added around it: